Cecilia9999/Cecilia9999.github.io/source/_posts/post/post1.md

   - hexo
   - github
 ---

 # Hello, everyone!
 Today, I try to create the first blog via **Hexo + GitHub**.
 This blog is for recording the process of it.
 Hope that I make it simple and clear.
 Let's see it!
 <!--more-->

 # Preparation

-### Check the following packages:
+## Check the following packages:
 * [Node.js](https://nodejs.org/en/)
 * [Git](https://git-scm.com/downloads/)
 * [Hexo](https://hexo.io/)

 Before installing Hexo, the first two packages must be installed.

-### Make Your User Page on Github
+## Make User Page on Github
 1) Log in your GitHub and create a new repository, which its name should be
 > **\<YourAccountName\>.github.io**